soyuztechnologies/ITC_Training/Day 10/01BehaviourDefinition/01Capabilities.md

 # Exercise 2 - Implementing the Action createTravelByTemplate

 This action provides a template for creating a new travel based on an already existing travel instance.

+RAP actions are non-standard RAP BO operations that modify the state of an entity instance.
+The custom logic must be implemented in the RAP handler method FOR MODIFY.

+The following kinds of actions are available:

+non-factory actions:
+Non-factory actions implement custom logic that changes existing entity instances.
+Instance-bound non-factory actions can be declared as repeatable.
+A repeatable action can be executed multiple times on the same RAP BO entity instance in the same ABAP EML or OData request.

+factory actions:
+Factory actions can be used to create RAP BO entity instances.
+A default factory action is a special kind of factory action. save actions
+RAP save actions can be non-factory actions or factory actions.
+RAP save actions are characterized by the syntax addition save, which has the effect that the action in question can only be executed during the RAP save sequence.
+Any attempt to execute a RAP save action during the RAP interaction phase results in a short dump.

 Actions are specified as non-standard operations in behavior definitions by using the following syntax: